michaelcohen716/nonce/README.md

 With these challenges well understood, there are several projects in the Ethereum ecosystem developing "Layer 2" solutions that abstract away the role of the network while mitigating the cost.

 Nonce implements [Loom Network's PlasmaChain](https://medium.com/loom-network/deploying-your-first-app-to-loom-plasmachain-installing-loom-setting-up-your-environment-and-b04aecfccf1f), a sidechain built on top of the Ethereum main chain, where the transactions are nearly frictionless and the marginal cost approaches zero.
-PlasmaChain also offers an implementation of Plasma, an approach to the challenge of securely moving cryptoassets on and off the main network.
+Beyond the efficiency benefits, PlasmaChain offers an implementation of Plasma Cash, an approach to the challenge of securely moving cryptoassets on and off the main network.

 Configuring Loom required downloading a local client, running a few initialization commands and pulling Loom test tokens off the development faucet.